Are Mexican resorts safe? What is going on with alcohol in Mexico?

 Our recommendations for drinking in Playa Del Carmen

 As you can see from above, we have not found great drinks at resorts, many bars, and clubs in the Riviera Maya.
 We do however like when we find a place that serves decent proportioned drinks that give you good value for your money.
-It is why in our bar guide to Playa Del Carmen we mention places like Dirty Martini and the Thompson Hotel’s Cinco Restaurants sunset lounge from 5:00pm-8:00pm daily.
+It is why in our bar guide to Playa Del Carmen we mention good places to go to.

 We also suggest staying at independent hotels and eating local restaurants.
 Anywhere that “free” or “unlimited” anything is offered it is usually not going to be the best quality.